After you’ve obtained a DA, find out what other approvals you'll need for your proposed subdivision and civil works.

 All subdivisions in urban areas of our city must be provided with essential services including water, sewer, electricity, telecommunications and gas.

-You'll need to apply for a Subdivision Construction Certificate where civil or construction works are required to create the subdivision.
+You'll need to apply for a Subdivision Works Certificate where civil or construction works are required to create the subdivision.

-You may request a preliminary assessment of your engineering design by our Development Engineers before submitting your Subdivision Construction Certificate application to us.
+You may request a preliminary assessment of your engineering design by our Development Engineers before submitting your Subdivision Works Certificate application to us.

 This request can be made with our Customer Service team by providing: